bharateesha2004/GraphNIDS-HGT-based-Edge-Classification-on-Network-Traffic-Graphs-/README.md

-# Graph-NIDS: Detecting Network Intrusions via HGT-based Edge Classification on Traffic Graphs
+# Graph-NIDS: Detecting Network Intrusions via HGT-based Edge Classification on Network Traffic Graphs

 This repository contains the code and resources for a Network Intrusion Detection System (NIDS) built using graph neural networks.
 Specifically, it leverages the Heterogeneous Graph Transformer (HGT) model on the UNSW-NB15 dataset to classify network traffic flows by treating them as edges in a graph.